Exploring the World of Pink Weed & How to Grow It

 We don’t know yet if pink strains hold anti-inflammatory effects thanks to their anthocyanin richness alone.
 Instead, we’ll just have to enjoy their extraordinary appearance.

-How to make a pink weed plant
+How to grow a pink cannabis plant

 There are numerous reasons why you might want to embark on the journey of cultivating pink flower weed—for fun, the potential price markup, or just for the challenge.
 Whatever your reasons, growing your crop of rainbow weed is highly achievable.